Your cart is empty

 👉 In otherwise healthy children, fever is usually not a reason to panic, but rather shows that the immune system is working.

-• continuously measures the temperature conveniently directly on the pajamas.
+• Continuously measures the temperature conveniently directly on the pajamas.

 • shows you trends in the app – you can see the temperature trend and how your child is doing and reacting

-✔ Keep calm & observe
+✔ Stay calm & observe

 ✔ Thin clothing + cool cotton cloth to prevent heat build-up